Axes Setup

 Custom Axes

 pyDARN does not currently support use of custom axes to read in and plot on.
 This means that use of subplots is not supported.
-There are ways to get around this if a custom axis that has the same setup as either axes above is read into the subplot.
+There are ways to get around this, if a custom axis that has the same setup as any of the axes above is read into the subplot.
 For example, a polar and a geographic plots can be positioned using subplots as follows:

 import pydarn